 4-17-1606 Utrecht, NED – 4-26-1684 Antwerp, BELBack to Artist IndexView Artists Paintings

-Jan Davidsz de Heem studied first under his father David de Heem the Elder, then under Balthasar van der Ast.
-He lived in Leiden from about 1625 to 1629, where he studied in 1629 under David Bailly.
+Jan Davidsz de Heem first studied with his father David de Heem the Elder, then under Balthasar van der Ast.
+From 1625 to 1629 he lived in Leiden and studied with David Bailly in 1629.

-He moved to the Southern Netherlands and joined the Guild of Saint Luke of Antwerp in 1635 or 1636 and became a burgher of that city in 1637.
+He moved to the southern Netherlands and joined the Guild of Saint Luke of Antwerp in 1636 and became a Burgher of that city in 1637.
 His talent gained him a reputation and he had trouble satisfying the demand with his colorful still lifes.
 Jan Davidsz de Heem was considered one of the greatest painters of his time.

-He remained in Antwerp until 1667, when he moved back to Utrecht, where records trace his presence from 1668 to 1671.
-He left Utrecht in 1671 when French troops were approaching the city.
+He remained in Antwerp until 1667, when he moved back to Utrecht.
+He left Utrecht in 1671 when French troops were moving to capture the city.

-Artists Influencing Jan Davidsz de Heem: David de Heem, Balthasar van der Ast, David Bailly
+Artists Influencing Jan Davidsz de Heem: David de Heem, Balthasar van der Ast, David Bailly.

 Painters Jan Davidsz de HeemInfluenced: Cornelis and Jan de Heem, Michiel Verstylen, Alexander Coosemans, Thomas de Klerck, Lenaert Rougghe.